symbol/symbol-docs/source/guides/mosaic/creating-a-mosaic.rst

 Creating a mosaic
 #################

-Follow this guide to create a :doc:`mosaic<../../concepts/mosaic>`.
+Tokenize an asset using mosaics.

 **********
 Background
 **********

-Mosaics can be used to represent any asset in the blockchain such as objects, tickets, coupons, stock share representation, and even your cryptocurrency.
+:doc:`Mosaics <../../concepts/mosaic>` can be used to represent any asset in the blockchain such as objects, tickets, coupons, stock share representation, and even your cryptocurrency.

 *************
 Prerequisites